Allow unauthenticated guest access to your application using API keys - Amazon Location Service

 Note

-If you include both a key and and an AWS Sig v4 signature in a call to Amazon Location Service, only the API key is used.
+If you include both a key and an AWS Sig v4 signature in a call to Amazon Location Service, only the API key is used.

-Using an API key to render a map
+Use an API key to render a map

 You can use the API key value to render a map in your application using MapLibre.
 This is a little bit different than using the API keys in other Amazon Location APIs that you are calling directly, because MapLibre makes those calls for you.